 Welcome to The Skeptical Chemist

 Lawrence Principe wrote in his Nature publication “In retrospect: The Sceptical Chymist”* that “Boyle believed that chemistry should be much more.
-For him, it was the key to understanding nature.”?’The Sceptical Chymist’ was?regarded as the key to understanding modern chemistry as more than just an adjunct to alchemy,?sadly neither the book nor Boyle achieved this in their time.
+For him, it was the key to understanding nature.
+‘The Sceptical Chymist’ was supposedly the key to understanding modern chemistry as more than just an adjunct to alchemy, but sadly neither the book nor Boyle achieved this in their time.

 *Reference doi:10.1038/469030a licensed by Nature Publishing Group (License Number: 4067520038634)